 This spacious scenic fabrication and painting workshop is located directly behind the Mainstage Theatre, providing direct access to that area as well as the main loading dock of the PSOA complex.
 A wide variety of stationary and hand power tools are available including a full size SawStop table saw and ShopBot PRS Alpha 65”x 120” CNC milling machine.
 Integrated tool and hardware storage contains a wide array of general fabrication tools, and an isolated OSHA compliant metal working room houses MIG welding equipment and cold cut miter saw.
 An array of pneumatic retractable drop points and electrical reels provide quick access to needed power.
 A large cylcone dust collection system features ducting runs to a variety of key locations to quickly remove dust and other contaminants from the air.

 A dedicated studio that provides desk and workspace for all stage management students.

 To reserve a room, please call or visit one of the staff below to place your reservation request.
-A Programs Staff member will review and confirm the status of your request.
-Additionally faculty and staff may log in to ROAR to check availability and request space.
+A staff member will review and confirm the status of your request.
+Additionally, faculty and staff may log in to ROAR to check availability and request space.
 See the ROAR instructional video for more details.

 - Music Practice Rooms

-- Eligibility – Music practice rooms are available for music majors and minors, as well as students enrolled in group instrument classes (voice, guitar, piano) and large ensembles.
+- Eligibility – Rooms are available for music majors and minors, as well as students enrolled in group instrument classes (voice, guitar, piano) and large ensembles.

-- Purchasing – Yearly access through May costs $9 and must be purchased in-person at the PSOA Box Office.
+- Purchasing – Yearly access through May is $9 and must be purchased in-person at the PSOA Box Office.

-- Access – Keys are in lockboxes on room or hallway doors.
-After purchasing, access is granted via the Master Lock Vault Enterprise app using a Bluetooth-enabled device.
-More details about Lockboxes are included below.
+- Access – Keys are in lockboxes on room or hallway doors and are accessed via the Master Lock Vault Enterprise app using a Bluetooth-enabled device.

 - All other Rooms